CarlesRojas/minecraft2d/client/README.md

 ## Run locally

-Run `yarn start` and open this address `localhost:3000` on any browser.
+Run `yarn dev` and open this address `localhost:3000` on any browser.

 ## Deploy